Irratzo/Containers/content/work_contain.rst

 As shown above, we have opened a shell in a new container started from the `hello-world.sif` image.

-.. callout :: Running a shell inside a Singularity container
+.. callout:: Running a shell inside a Singularity container

   Q: What do you notice about the output of the above commands entered within the Singularity container shell?